MartinZPetrov/TelerikAcademy/README.md

 # TelerikAcademy
-Exercising coding is the main goal.
+Exercise coding is the main goal.